shetaye/shetaye/README.md

 🦾 **[FRC Robot](https://github.com/Team2470/FRC-2022-robot)** *2020 - 2022*

-I particpated in my Highschool's FRC robotics team.
+I particpated in my Highschool's [FRC](https://www.firstinspires.org/) robotics team, [Team BJORG](https://www.team2470.org/).
 I contributed to the 2020 robot as a software developer and the 2022 robot as control systems lead.
+All of our code is on [GitHub](https://github.com/Team2470).
 The robot is programmed in Java and was an exercise in repository management considering the number of active developers we had.